rundef/async_rithmic/README.md

 # Python Rithmic API

-> Note: this a fork of https://github.com/jacksonwoody/pyrithmic.git

 A robust, async-based Python API designed to interface seamlessly with the Rithmic Protocol Buffer API.
 This package is built to provide an efficient and reliable connection to Rithmic's trading infrastructure, catering to advanced trading strategies and real-time data handling.

+This was originally a fork of [pyrithmic](https://github.com/jacksonwoody/pyrithmic.git), but the code has been completely rewritten.

 ## Key Enhancements

-This fork introduces several key improvements and new features over the original repository, ensuring compatibility with modern Python environments and providing additional functionality:
+This repo introduces several key improvements and new features over the original repository, ensuring compatibility with modern Python environments and providing additional functionality:

 - **Python 3.11+ Compatibility**: Refactored code to ensure smooth operation with the latest Python versions.
 - **System Name Validation**: Implements pre-login validation of system names, as recommended by Rithmic support, with enhanced error handling during the login process.